Vasissualiyp/GIZMO-setup/DOCUMENTATION.md

 3. **Repository Cloning**: Clones the GIZMO repository from Bitbucket into the current directory.
 It has provisions for cloning either a public, private or starforge repository.
 It inquires which repository the user is interested in before cloning.

 4. **Makefile Configuration**: Modifies the `Makefile.systype` file in the newly cloned GIZMO directory.
 It sets the `SYSTYPE` variable based on the identified system (Niagara or Starq).

+#### Key Functionalities (MUSIC/Rockstar setup)

+While cloning the repo, the script temporarily moves all the files from original directory (music, rockstar) to temporary directory.
+After it is done cloning, it moves these files back.
+This is done so that you can git track files in the music/rockstar directories.

 #### Additional Notes